Xidomas/Interneto-Technologijos-darbas/README.md

 GET api/manga/:Id/Stats - Will return all stats about manga with certain id.

-GET api/manga/:Id/characters - Will return all character and staff information about manga with certain id.
+GET api/manga/:Id/Characters - Will return all character and staff information about manga with certain id.

 GET api/manga/:Id/Reviews - Will return all user reviews about manga with certain id.

 GET api/manga/:Id/Recommendations - Will return all recommendations about manga with certain id.

+POST /mangalist/:Id - Will save into/update mangalist entries.

+DELETE /mangalist/:Id - Will delete existant entry in the mangalist.

 =========================================================================